porkostomus/100-days-of-clojure-code/log.md

   (mine? (inc x) (dec y)))
 ```

-Compared to the old one, which was represented with a single vector:
+Compared to the old one, which was represented with a single vector (shown here just for the lulz):

 ```
 (defn left [coll]